Repatriation and reburial of human remains: Australia

 Aboriginal and Torres Strait Islander ancestral remains were removed from graves, burial sites, hospitals, asylums, and prisons from the 19th century through to the late 1940s.
 Most of those which ended up in other countries are in the United Kingdom, with many also in Germany, France, and other European countries, as well as in the US.
 Official figures do not reflect the true state of affairs, with many in private collections and small museums.
 More than 10,000 corpses or part-corpses were probably taken to the UK alone.
 Australia has no laws directly governing repatriation, but the Australian Government established its Policy on Indigenous Repatriation in 2011.
 As of 2025 it is run by the Office for the Arts.
 This programme "supports the repatriation of Aboriginal and Torres Strait Islander ancestral remains and secret sacred objects, which contributes to healing and reconciliation" and assists community representatives work towards repatriation of remains in various ways.
 In July 2020, the government promised funding to AIATSIS to implement the Return of Cultural Heritage Initiative over four years.
 (Note: There was previously a domestic Return of Indigenous Cultural Property (RICP) program run by the former Department of Environment, Water, Heritage and the Arts from 2007 to 2010, which supported the return of both human remains and secret sacred objects from institutions within Australia.)
 The government website reported that as of March 2025, 1741 Indigenous ancestors' remains had been repatriated from other countries.
 In April 2025 ABC News reported that over 1,775 remains had been repatriated.
 The majority of these – 1,300 – had been sent from collecting institutions and private holdings in the UK.

 In March 2020, a documentary titled Returning Our Ancestors was released by the Victorian Aboriginal Heritage Council based on the book Power and the Passion: Our Ancestors Return Home (2010) by Shannon Faulkhead and Uncle Jim Berg, partly narrated by award-winning musician Archie Roach.
 It was developed primarily as a resource for secondary schools in the state of Victoria, to help develop an understanding of Aboriginal history and culture by explaining the importance of ancestral remains.

 The Queensland Museum's program of returning and reburying ancestral remains which had been collected by the museum between 1870 and 1970 has been under way since the 1970s.
-As of November 2018, the museum had the remains of 660 Aboriginal and Torres Strait Islander people stored in their "secret sacred room" on the fifth floor.
+As of November 2018, the museum had the remains of 660 Aboriginal and Torres Strait Islander people stored in its "secret sacred room" on the fifth floor.

 In March 2019, 37 sets of Australian Aboriginal ancestral remains were set to be returned, after the Natural History Museum in London officially gave back the remains by means of a solemn ceremony.
 The remains would be looked after by the South Australian Museum and the National Museum of Australia until such time as reburial could take place.